chillhouse5/chillhouse5/README.md

 - 👋 Hi, I’m @chillhouse5 AKA Gayatri!!
 - 👀 I’m interested in Competitive programming and AI stuff.
-- 🌱 I’m currently learning AI/MAchine Learning.
+- 🌱 I’m currently learning AI/Machine Learning.
-- 💞️ I’m looking to collaborate on building amazing Ml and ai projects.
+- 💞️ I’m looking to collaborate on building amazing Ml and Ai projects.
 - 📫 How to reach me https://www.linkedin.com/in/gayatri-naik-aa5a44252

 <!---